rpyron/delim-SOM/README.md

-# Fully integrative species delimitation with the *delimSOM* 2.0
+# Fully integrative species delimitation with *delimSOM* 2.0

 *delimSOM* is an *R* package for fully integrative species delimitation using single- and multilayer self-organizing maps (SOMs).